ROUTE MANAGEMENT SERVICES

 Map Updates and Boundary Maintenance

-These areas aren’t often thought about and, in many cases, staff forget how make changes and updates.
+These areas aren’t often thought about and, in many cases, staff forget how to make changes and updates.
 We can handle all those changes on an as-needed basis.

 Evaluate current routes and boundaries to save 10% or more on transportation costs.

 Analyzing attendance zones as a result of school closures or openings can have a direct impact on transportation costs.
 We take student data and apply it to boundary scenarios such as walk zones, attendance areas, and hazard boundaries.
 Some examples of boundary analysis are: